-The Company now completes an Internal Capital Adequacy and Risk Assessment (ICARA) on an annual basis where the key business risks are identified and modelled to determine the potential financial loss that could arise.
+The Company completes an Internal Capital Adequacy and Risk Assessment (ICARA) on an annual basis where the key business risks are identified and modelled to determine the potential financial loss that could arise.
 This is reviewed alongside the Company's Fixed Overhead Requirement and the available capital of the Company.
-The ICARA and the Pillar One information is provided to the Board to allow them to assess the levels of remuneration against the capital available and required to support the business and against identified risks (further information can be found in the Pillar Three Disclosures)
+The ICARA is provided to the Board to allow them to assess the levels of remuneration against the capital available and required to support the business and against identified risks.

-The Board have agreed to maintain at least twice the regulatory capital required for the business, currently they have agreed a level of £5m in liquid assets.
+The Board have agreed to maintain at least twice the regulatory capital required for the business, currently they have agreed a level of £4m in liquid assets.